- Common Application

 - Home-schooled applicants must submit a copy of all course descriptions and a portfolio of work.
 Home-schooled applicants, as well as students obtaining an online high school diploma, are required to submit SAT or ACT scores.

 Applications must be complete in order to be reviewed.
 If you receive a missing items postcard, please check to see that the items have been sent.
 Remember that items sent by your school may have crossed in the mail with our processing.
 As long as missing items are received with a postmark date prior to the deadline, your application will be reviewed.

 Accepted students must submit their enrollment deposit by May 1.
 Accepted students will also be invited to our spring event, Connections Day, to assist in the college selection process.
 If you are planning to apply for financial aid, you must file all financial aid forms by March 1.

 Applicants placed on the wait list will be notified of their status no earlier than May 1 and no later than June 30.
 Students must return the wait list response form to hold their place on the wait list.

 Unfortunately, we receive many more applications than there are spaces in the entering class.
-Students who are not accepted are welcome to reapply the following year after a successful year at another college.
+Students who are not accepted are welcome to reapply the following semester after a successful full-time schedule with a 2.7 GPA or higher at another college.
 Please refer to our policies and procedures on reapplying as a transfer student.